-Our Child Safeguarding Statement has been developed in line with requirements under the Children First Act 2015, the Children First: National Guidance, and Tulsa’s Child Safeguarding: A Guide for Policy, Procedure and practice.
+Our Child Safeguarding Statement has been developed in line with requirements under the Children First Act 2015, the Children First: National Guidance, and Tusla’s Child Safeguarding: A Guide for Policy, Procedure and Practice.
 In addition to the procedures listed in our risk assessment, the following procedures support our intention to safeguard children when they are availing of our service:

 - Procedure for the management of allegations of abuse or misconduct against workers/volunteers from a child availing of our service